AdrianVeidt39/eve-market-platform/README.md

 ## Usage

 Open `client/index.html` in a modern browser.
-The page loads region data from the public ESI API and guides you through selecting a constellation and system.
-Provide a product name (or leave empty for **Antimatter Charge**) and press **Consultar mercado** to list sell orders for every public station in the chosen system.
+The page loads region data from the public ESI API and guides you through selecting a constellation.
+Press **Consultar mercado** to list buy and sell orders for every public station in the chosen constellation.
 Stations with no orders are highlighted.

 ## Development Notes